-Around 1.4 million people in the UK use hearing aids to help them hear better because of some degree of hearing loss.
+Around 1.4 million people in the UK use hearing aids regularly to help them hear better because of some degree of hearing loss.

 Hearing aids pick up sound and amplify it, making it easier to hear.
 Some use sophisticated filtering techniques to help reduce background noise.